 L-1 rejection rates tell an interesting tale.
 In 2006, the rejection rate of L-1 visa applications was 6%.
 Eight years later, it was 35%.
 Immigration advocates point to the effect of the global recession in 2008, which hit the US especially hard.
 The economic downturn created what these advocates refer to as a “protectionist” culture at USCIS.
-As a result, the agency was less likely approve L-1 visas because officials were worried foreign workers would take jobs away from Americans.
+As a result, the agency was less likely to approve L-1 visas because officials were worried foreign workers would take jobs away from Americans.

 It doesn’t help that politicians have been some of the loudest critics of visa programs designed to bring over skilled foreign workers.
-They claim that these programs are an excuse for companies to fill empty positions with cheaper labour from outside of the US.
+They claim that these programs are an excuse for companies to fill empty positions with cheaper labor from outside of the US.

 What Can You Do If Your L-1 Visa Application Is Rejected?

 Given the current rejection rates of L-1 visa applicants as well as the political climate, you have to explore the possibility that your application might not be successful.
 Some even ask, if an L-1 visa gets rejected, what is the time period for reapplying?

 That being said, a rejection doesn’t mean you’ve run out of options.
 You can appeal to the Administrative Appeals Office (AAO).
 Keep in mind that the AAO can take months to respond to requests for appeals, though.

 What other options do you have?
-You could appeal USCIS’ decision in federal district court.
+You could appeal USCIS’s decision in federal district court.
 While it might sound a bit drastic, appealing to this court might be your best option.
 For a start, you have the right to appeal under the Administrative Procedure Act (APA).
 Secondly, you might get a fairer hearing from a judge and have the ability to present all of the facts of the case to him or her.
 And there’s a chance your request might be granted; the federal courts don’t always have a strong interest in litigating visa issues.